mik-jozef/chalk/notes/spec-notes.md

 class H<T> {} // Warning: unused generic parameter T
 ```
+named switch expression: `switch-a { default: return-a null };`
+should there be semicolons after switch and for?
+There have to be, because they
+  return expressions
 continue is not allowed in type switch
 optimizations - range for should be compiled to iterator, foreach in tree should be converted from
   recursive to loop and inlined